expo/expo/docs/pages/guides/using-firebase.md

 ### Phone Authentication

 To use phone authentication, you'll need the `expo-firebase-recaptcha` package.
-It provides a reCAPTCHA widget which is neccessary to verify that you are not a bot.
+It provides a reCAPTCHA widget which is necessary to verify that you are not a bot.

 Please follow the instructions for the [expo-firebase-recaptcha](/versions/latest/sdk/firebase-recaptcha) package on how to use phone auth.